 The Judge of Compensation will also hold a hearing, where the Judge will consider the following information:

 Permanent partial disabilities and other areas of workers’ compensation law can be complex.
 Therefore, it is a good idea to get in touch with an attorney who has experience handling workers’ compensation claims, like the attorneys at Cerussi & Gunn, so you can ensure you receive just compensation for your workplace injury or illness.
-The New Jersey personal injury attorneys at Cerussi & Gunn will make sure you are prepared to present your case to the Judge of Compensation, so that you obtain the benefits you deserve.
+The Monmouth County workers’ compensation lawyers at Cerussi & Gunn will make sure you are prepared to present your case to the Judge of Compensation so that you obtain the benefits you deserve.